kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - synchronous questions

-As a player in a multiplayer game, the currently asked question should be presented to me exactly when it is presented to other players in the current game, as otherwise the game wouldn't be in sync with other players, or some players might cheat.
+As a player in a multiplayer game, the currently asked question must be presented to me exactly when it is presented to other players in the current game, as otherwise the game wouldn't be in sync with other players, or some players might cheat.

 - queue